Manages the Couchbase master password

 $ couchbase-cli setting-master-password -c 127.0.0.1 -u Administrator \ -p password --new-password password

-This environment variable will cause Couchbase to wait for the master password before starting up.
-Once it is set, you need to restart your cluster.
+Once the master password is configured restart the server.
 Upon restarting the cluster you will notice that the server doesn’t fully start.
 This is because it is waiting for you to enter the master password.
 You can do this by running the command below.
 The master-password subcommand has to be run locally on the node that is waiting for the master password.

 $ couchbase-cli master-password --send-password password